 - Red currant

 Did you follow this recipe and like it?
-Let us know in the comments below, and don’t forget to rate it.
-You can also Pin the vegan crumble here and tag us on Instagram if you made it — we’d love to see your creations.
+Let us know in the comments below, leave a rating and Pin it here!

 - 2 dates, chopped